fluturecode/airdrop-sol/README.md

 # AIRDROP Sol

-Simple web app to demo airgropping on Solana.
+Simple web app to demo airdropping on Solana.